Edinburgh to Isle of Skye: Car, Train, & Bus Tour

 Final Words

-Now that you know how to get to Skye from Edinburgh via car, bus, train, and coach trip, which option will you choose?
+Now that you know how to get to Skye from Edinburgh via car, bus, train, and coach, which option will you choose?

 Tell us in the comments!